One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: Introduction

 \section{Introduction}

-The rapid advancement of Large Language Models (LLMs) has catalyzed the development of increasingly sophisticated data-intensive applications, ranging from extended conversational systems~\cite{rakotonirina-etal-2025-tools} to autonomous agent frameworks~\cite{hu2025evaluating}.
-The success of these systems is fundamentally predicated on the LLM's ability to consistently follow instructions throughout extended conversations, which often span multiple topics and involve evolving instructions.
-This core capability, in turn, demands robust long-context processing and stateful memory management.
-Consequently, the development of systematic evaluation frameworks for multi-turn instruction-following has emerged as a critical research focus~\cite{he2024multi,kwan2024mt,li-etal-2025-structflowbench}.
-Such benchmarks and methodologies are essential for quantitatively assessing the scalability, reliability, and consistency of LLMs in data-intensive, stateful interactions, thereby guiding the evolution of more robust data processing architectures.
+The rapid advancement of Large Language Models (LLMs) has catalyzed the development of increasingly sophisticated applications, ranging from extended conversational systems~\cite{rakotonirina-etal-2025-tools} to autonomous agent frameworks~\cite{hu2025evaluating}.
+The efficacy of these systems is fundamentally predicated on an LLM's ability to consistently adhere to instructions throughout conversations spanning multiple topics with evolving constraints.
+This core capability demands robust long-context processing and stateful memory management.
+Consequently, designing evaluation frameworks for multi-turn instruction following has emerged as a critical research focus~\cite{he2024multi,kwan2024mt,li-etal-2025-structflowbench}.